lazarus171/FSS_Plugin_for_Brainstorm/README.md

 - Function Tolerance: one of the SA stopping criteria.
 - Max Iterations: one more SA stopping criteria: the algorithm stops after this number of iterations.
 - Max Time: another SA stopping criteria.
-- Max Stall Iteration: the third SA stopping criteria.
+- Max Stall Iteration: the fourth SA stopping criteria.
-- Reannealing Interval: causes the algorithm to restart from a temperature comprised between the current temperature and the previous starting one.
+- Reannealing Interval: causes the algorithm to restart from a temperature comprised between the current temperature and the previous starting one to avoid the algorithm to return a local minimum.

 ## How to use the process